 Also, be aware that quotes can vary massively between companies.
 For this reason, we suggest getting several quotes.

-Given that the four factors above will impact the cost of a policy, these figures should only be used as a rough guide.
+The four factors above will impact the cost of your policy, so please use these figures as a guide.

-- An individual could get annual cover for as little as €300 with higher co-payments and fewer additional extras included.
-This cover would not meet most immigration standards.
+- Individual annual cover can be as little as €300 with higher co-payments and fewer additional extras included.
+This health insurance cover would not meet visa or residency requirements.

 - A student policy for an international student with comprehensive cover and no co-payments could cost from €600 a year.
 This would meet the requirements for a Spain Student Visa.

 Our experience: When we moved our family’s cover to our current insurers, our premiums dropped by 25%.
-And, at the same time, we increased our range of available Spanish healthcare services.
+At the same time, we increased our range of available Spanish healthcare services.

-The advantages of private health insurance in Spain
+The advantages of private medical insurance in Spain

-While the public system in Spain provides excellent cover, having the right private health insurance comes with four main benefits.
+While the public system in Spain provides excellent coverage, having the right private cover has six main benefits.

 - You have more control.
 You can choose who you visit and when you visit.